Donn F. Eisele: Flight experience

 Following his commission, Eisele was sent to flight training.
 He was trained at Goodfellow Air Force Base, Texas, Williams Air Force Base, Arizona, and Tyndall Air Force Base, Florida.
 After receiving his pilot wings in 1954, Eisele served four years as an interceptor pilot in South Dakota and in Libya until 1958.
-He attended and graduated from the U.S. Air Force Experimental Test Pilot School (Class 62A) at Edwards Air Force Base, California, in 1962; his classmates included Charles Bassett and Theodore Freeman.
+He attended and graduated from the U.S. Air Force Experimental Flight Test Pilot School (Class 62A) at Edwards Air Force Base, California, in 1962; his classmates included Charles Bassett and Theodore Freeman.
 Eisele was a project engineer and experimental test pilot at the Air Force Special Weapons Center at Kirtland Air Force Base, New Mexico.
 He flew experimental test flights in support of special weapons development programs.
 He logged more than 4,200 hours flying time, 3,600 of which were in jet aircraft.